The finest Masai Mara Safari

-Situated Southwest of Kenya, covering an area of 1 510 square km, the Masai Mara is a land of breathtaking vistas, abundant wildlife, and endless plains.
-The Masai Mara is home to an excellent year-round concentration of game and is renowned for its annual visit by the two million animals that make up the Great Migration.
+Situated Southwest of Kenya, covering an area of 1 510 square km, the Masai Mara National Reserve is a land of breathtaking vistas, abundant wildlife, and endless plains.
+The quintessential Masai Mara safari delivers many attractions and is home to an excellent year-round concentration of game as well as the two million animals that make up the Great Migration.

 - Great Migration - One of nature's biggest wildlife spectacles is the wildebeest migration - watch in awe as the animals cross the Mara River for the Masai Mara (Jul - Oct).

 - Glide over the Masai Mara in a Hot Air Balloon followed by an indulgent champagne breakfast celebration.

 - Wildlife haven, with the Big Five regularly spotted on game drives.

 - The Masai Mara Ecosystem holds one of the highest lion densities in world.